gStarhigh/pro2/README.md

 - The Score does not increment if the timer reaches 0.
 - The timer stops when the user has chosen an answer.
 - The countdown resets as it should when the player moves to the next question.
-- The timer color gets red when the timer is at 5 seconds or lower.
+- The timer and hourglass color gets red when the timer is at 5 seconds or lower.
 - The user cannot play without a username.
 - The buttons gets disabled when the timer reaches 0, and the user cannot answer.
 - The buttons gets disabled when the user has clicked an answer.